Shankill, Dublin: Shanganagh Castle (18th century)

 Several kilometres from the first Shanganagh Castle, during the late 18th century, a mansion was built on extensive lands running to the border of Shankill with County Wicklow.
 It was later used as an open prison for juveniles between 1969 and 2002.
 The site is now being developed by the local authority and Land Development Agency, with over 500 housing units planned, and the castle will be restored and reopened.

 Shanganagh House

 Later called Shanganagh Park, this Georgian-era mansion was built c.
 1823 for William Hopper.
 Later residents included the Darcy brewing family and racehorse breeder Frank Field.
 It was compulsorily purchased by Dublin County Council in 1970; it now serves as a community centre and is surrounded by late 1970s council houses.

 Shankill Castle

 Built by Archbishop Henry de Loundres in 1229; site of the ancient Shankill church.
 It is one of the oldest surviving structures in the area.

 Infrastructure

 Old Dublin & South East railway line

-The original railway ran along the coast, seaward from the modern DART and railway line, connecting Killiney and Bray.
+The Dublin and South Eastern Railway ran along the coast, seaward from the modern DART and railway line, connecting Killiney and Bray.

 Old Harcourt Street line

 The former railroad running from Dublin to Bray on an inland route; closed in 1958.
-The D&SER and Harcourt Street lines met at Shanganagh Junction.
+The D&SER and Harcourt Street railway line met at Shanganagh Junction.